CanGuv/LLMFAQs/README.md

 ## Folder Structure
 - **src/**: Contains Python scripts and related README that explains the scripts and their usage.
-- **notebooks/**: Contains Jupyter notebooks for experimentation and analysis, along with a README for notebook specifics.
+- **notebooks/**: Contains Jupyter notebook for fine-tuning an LLM, along with a README for notebook specifics.

 ## Contributing
 If you'd like to contribute, please fork the repo and create a pull request.